Back to Basics: Hats

 CROWN

 The crown of a hat, often referred to as the “top” or “head” of the hat, is the central and typically rounded portion that covers the crown of the wearer’s head.
-It’s the final culmination of the knitting or crafting process, where all the stitches and shaping techniques converge to create the hat’s distinctive shape.
+It’s the last step of the knitting, where all the stitches and shaping techniques converge to create the hat’s distinctive shape.

-When your crown becomes too difficult to work comfortably on the circular needles, switch to magic loop or double-pointed needles.
+When the crown becomes too challenging to work on circular needles, switch to magic loop or double-pointed needles.

 CINCHING THE CROWN